 What are the advantages of an MS in Biostatistics over a Bachelor’s degree in statistics or mathematics?

-Graduates with Master’s degrees in Biostatistics tend to be more attractive to employers in the industrial market than graduates with Bachelor ’s degrees are and generally better compensated, too.
-The 2015 Salary Survey of Business, Industry, and Government Statisticians published by the American Statistical Survey shows that the median salary for an entry-level employee in industry with a Master’s degree in statistics, biostatistics, or mathematical statistics was $37,000 higher for master’s graduates than bachelor’s graduates.
+Graduates with Master’s degrees in Biostatistics tend to be more attractive to employers in the industrial market than graduates with Bachelor’s degrees are and generally better compensated, too.
+The 2020 Salary Association of Business, Industry, and Government Statisticians published by the American Statistical Association shows that the median salary for an entry-level employee in industry with a Master’s degree in statistics, biostatistics, or mathematical statistics was $37,000 higher for master’s graduates than bachelor’s graduates.

 Can the MS degree be completed part-time?

 Yes.
 Our advisors work with part-time students to develop course plans for completion of the degree.